alberto56/dcycleblog/_posts/2019-03-04-accounting.md

 * **Open source**: as a Drupal developer, I am used to working within the context of open source communities, even getting my hands dirty and proposing fixes to functionality which doesn't fit my needs.
 * **Command-line or API-first**: As a developer, I often feel lost in graphical user interfaces.
 Those are fine as long as they are built on the foundation of a well-documented API or command line tools, but any software with a GUI-first interface is not for me.
-* **Double-entry**: I think of my accounting as a series of sum-zero journal entries with a sum of zero.
+* **Double-entry**: I think of my accounting as a series of sum-zero journal entries.
 This, in my experience, is extremely flexible and scalable.
 The Ledger-Cli software which I will introduce below has [a good introduction to double-entry accounting](https://www.ledger-cli.org/3.0/doc/ledger3.html#Fat_002dfree-Accounting).
 * **Unopinionated**: I want my accounting software to make no assumptions about currencies, inventories, accounts, or naming.
 All I want to do is make a series of sum-zero journal entries to any arbitrary account (CAD bank account, USD prepaid visa, Client X prepaid services, Taxes owed to the government...), define the exchange rate into my home currency, and get an error only if things don't balance out.
 * **Invoicing and reporting automation between parties**: longer-term, I'm looking for a system which scales enough to allow my freelancers and employees to submit invoices, hourly reports and expense accounts in a format which can automate much of the accounting process: if sub-contractor A submits an hourly report for Client X, I want to automatically generate an invoice for Client X with few (if any) manual steps.
 Similarly, when I get an invoice from sub-contractor A, my accounting software should confirm it's for the correct number of hours.